 Simon founded Civica in 2001, rapidly building the Group's position as a leading software partner for the public sector with a people-first culture.
 He subsequently drove sustained growth both organically and through M&A, including cross-sector and international expansion.
 He led the company's IPO in 2004 and subsequent private equity-backed buyouts in 2008 and 2013.
 Simon became Group chair in 2016, and in 2017 completed the agreement with global private markets investment manager Partners Group to acquire Civica on behalf of its clients.
 He has over 30 years of industry and leadership experience, and is a past winner of the EY Technology & IT Services UK Entrepreneur of the Year award.
-He is also currently chairman at Edenhouse, a board director at both AdvisorPlus and Datum, and non-executive director at Literacy Capital plc and Purplebricks Group plc.
+He is also currently a non-executive director at Literacy Capital plc and Purplebricks Group plc.